What Kind of Church Are You Going To?

 This “Jezebel” woman controlled the Thyatira church in a militant and diabolical fashion, using subtle teachings and seduction.
 Because of her, the people began to compromise their values and beliefs.

 Thyatira was famous for its magnificent temple to Artemis, another name for Diana, a goddess the original Queen Jezebel of Israel (1.
 Kings 16:29-33) was a strong devotee and worshiper of.
 Artemis/Diana is also called Astarte, Isis, Ishtar, Venus, Aphrodite, and Easter.
-Jezebel came from Tyre in Phoenicia and was a daughter of Ethbaal, who was the head priest of Astarte and also the King of Tyre.
+Jezebel came from Tyre in Phoenicia and was a daughter of Ethbaal, who was the head priest of Astarte and the King of Tyre.
 She grew up as a highly devoted Astarte priestess, skilled in the pagan arts and the sorcery practices of Baalism.
 Tyre was also the “birthplace” of the goddess Astarte, so when Jezebel came to Israel to marry King Ahab, she proudly introduced and enforced the worship of Astarte and Astarte’s god-“husband” Baal to the Israelites by erecting temples to worship Astarte-Venus and Baal-Zeus, the sun-god, and by hosting elaborate sexual festivals in the gods’ honor.
-Queen Jezebel kept her own Baal prophets, and persecuted and killed the prophets of God.
+Queen Jezebel kept her own Baal prophets and persecuted and killed the prophets of God.

 Not all the members in the church of Thyatira were guilty of compromising like the ones who were cleaving to the false teachings of the “Jezebel”-woman.
 Those who did not follow the “deeper truth” teachings were warned to hold tightly to the truth.

-The fifth church was in Sardis, which is located on the banks of the Pactolus River in western Asia Minor, 60 miles inland from Ephesus and Smyrna.
+The fifth church was in Sardis, which is located on the banks of the Pactolus River in western Asia Minor, sixty miles inland from Ephesus and Smyrna.
 Popular ruins include decadent temples and bath house complexes.

 “I know all the things you do, and that you have a reputation for being alive—but you are dead.
 Wake up!
 Strengthen what little remains, for even what is left is almost dead.
 I find that your actions do not meet the requirements of my God.
 Go back to what you heard and believed at first; hold to it firmly.
 Repent and turn to me again.
 If you don’t wake up, I will come to you suddenly, as unexpected as a thief.